Have some questions about the Annual Firefly Gathering? We’re happy to help!

 If you are interested in the skills offered at the Annual Gathering but cannot participate given the conditions, please consider our Perennial Workshops.
 These classes vary location and are often more accessible, depending on the site.

 In an effort to make The Firefly Gathering more accessible, we offer discounted tickets for those who help us create the magic and organize the event.
 We call these Worktrade Passes, which cover half to all of the ticket price; plus, being part of our crew is an awesome way to connect with the community, get to know people, and become an integral part of the fun!
-The Worktrade Application is currently live.
-Click here to apply!
+Worktrade Applications open on March 15th.

 At The Firefly Gathering, we deeply desire to have a diverse community of people rooted in the wisdom and skills that Firefly has come to be known for.
 Our Equity Fund was created to welcome folks from the following communities who support reparations and/or an equitable redistribution of wealth and would not have access to The Firefly Gathering without this discount: